 So you compensate by living a life of half-measure where you’re not completely there—you’ve always got a wall up that keeps you safe.

 I’ve been there myself.
 I was abused by my father, and my mother—in different ways—but with the results mentioned above.
-I suffered through a bad marriage where I was both an abuser and abused.
+Also, I’ve suffered through a bad marriage where I was physically, verbally and emotionally abused—and in which I was verbally abusive.

 After many agonizing years I got help through counseling therapy which was only partially effective.
 It wasn’t until I experienced sexual healing with a hands-on healer that I was able to put the pieces together and release the deep seated—in my heart and body—emotions and patterns of belief that sabotaged my life.